TEXT WISH TO 70111 TO DONATE £3 A MONTH

 At the shops, Leah picked out a fabulous outfit so she felt the part, including flowery trousers, pretty shoes and a little Minnie Mouse bag.
 Then, for a celebratory dinner, Leah chose to go to Jimmy Chung's because she loves the ice cream there.

 On the day, Leah arrived at school ready to teach.
-She was thrilled that the other staff had bought her some gifts, including a lanyard with hearts on to hold her ‘teacher’s ID’ card.
+She was thrilled that the other staff had bought her some gifts, including a heart-patterned lanyard attached to her ‘teacher’s ID’ card.

 Leah confidently led the class through the day, helping children to learn and have fun.
 In her art class, she taught the class to make a Saint Patrick’s Day hat, and later, she awarded some certificates to the class.

 How Leah's wish helped

 Ready to take on the world

 Two years after her wish, Leah's mum, Elaine, told us: “Leah is noticeably more independent since her wish.
 She lost a lot of that since going in to hospital when she had no control over what happened to her.
 She wouldn’t even want to pick out her own clothes before, but now she’s ready to organise everybody and she’s getting back to her normal cheerful self.
 She really needed this to help change her perspective."